 "GABRIELLE!"
-They all cried in unison and downed their drinks once more.
+They all cried in unison and 'chugged their mugs' once more.
 The howls and pounding on the tables increased to an ear shattering level.

 Xena had enough.

 "WHAT'S GOING ON HERE!"
 Xena yelled and whirled around searching the room for Sappho.
 Her eyes found the poet hiding behind Laci doubled over in laughter.
 Xena advanced threateningly.
-Laci shielded the poet in mock protection from the warrior.
+Laci shielded the poet against the warrior.

 "Don't hurt her!
-Don't hurt her!" the young girl choked out, through tears of mirth.
+Don't hurt her!"
+The young girl choked out, through tears of laughter.

 "YOU ARE ALL DRUNK!"
-Xena yelled reproachfully, looking around the room at all of the performers and stage hands.
+Xena barked reproachfully, looking around the room at all of the performers and stage hands.

 "It's her fault!"
 Laci pointed to Gabrielle.
 Sappho poked her head out from behind the girl and nodded in agreement.